 A workers' compensation attorney can help you pursue a benefits claim even if your employer's business closes down.
 He or she can help you locate evidence that you need to prove your claim and that you should be receiving benefits even after your employer goes out of business.
 Plus, the attorney will understand what paperwork to file to help ensure that there is a minimal or no interruption to your receipt of benefits.

 The State and Workers’ Compensation

-The benefits you receive with your open claim are then fulfilled by the private insurer – regardless of whether your employer’s business is still operating.
-An employer would have been paying into a workers’ compensation insurance policy weekly or monthly even though they were not specifically paying your benefit amount.
+The benefits you receive with your open claim are then fulfilled by your employer's private workers' compensation insurance company – regardless of whether your employer’s business is still operating.
+An employer would have been paying into a workers’ compensation insurance policy weekly or monthly, even though they were not specifically paying your benefit amount.
 So, if an employer stops paying because they have closed down, the benefits will not stop.

 Also, some benefits and payments will depend on your ability to return to work.
 If your former employer or job is not available to provide you with a job when you are able to return, it can be more difficult for an insurer to prove your work status.
 This could result in conflicts of benefit payments.
 Regardless, if you have been injured at work, you are still entitled to workers’ compensation benefits.
 If your employer chooses to shut down, you should still receive such benefits.

 Speak with a workers’ compensation attorney in Iowa by contacting the Pothitakis Law Firm, P.C. today regarding your claim.
 We can assist you with the issues that can arise after an employer shuts down.
 We will do everything we can to help ensure you get the benefits you need.
 Call us at 1-(866) 753-4692 or fill out an online contact form to schedule a consultation.